rexbean/Java-Foundations/Array.md

 - **Copying one demensional array** can use `Arrays.copyOf(<source>, <length>)`.
 This will return a new array with length. `System.arraycopy(<src>, <srcPos>, <dest>, <destPos>, <length>)`
 - **Range copying one demensional array** can use `Arrays.copyOfRange(<source>, <startIndex>, <endIndex(excluded)>)`
 #### Sorting Array
-- Arrays.sort is using quick sort algorithm with nlog(n) time complexity
+- Arrays.sort is using Dual-pivot quick sort algorithm with nlog(n) time complexity on many data sets that cause other quicksorts to degrade to quadratic performance, and is typically faster than traditional (one-pivot) Quicksort implementations.
 - **Sorting array of primitive Type** can use `Arrays.sort(<source>)`
 - **Sorting array of Object** can use `Arrays.sort(<source>, <Comparator>)`
 #### Filling Array